drj11/pypng/README.md

 Support for earlier versions of Python is dropped.
 Python 3.4 and onwards are supported.
-Python 2.7 also works, but this is intended to be the last release to support any version of Python 2.
+Python 2.7 also works, but this is the last release to support any version of Python 2.

 Cython code is removed, which simplifies the implementation.